RobinSchebitz/sentify_recommender/README.md

 ## Quickstart with pre-selected model features:
 1. Clone the repository.
 2. Install the required packages using ```pip install -r requirements.txt```.
-3. Download the [challenge dataset from the Spotify Million Playlist Dataset Challenge](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#challenge-dataset), unzip it and store ```challenge_set.json``` in the data folder.
+3. Download the [challenge dataset from the Spotify Million Playlist Dataset Challenge](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) from the ressources section.
+Then unzip it and store ```challenge_set.json``` in the data folder.
 4. Create a .env file with your Spotify credentials obtained from [Spotify](https://developer.spotify.com).
 Assign your credentials to the following keys:
     - spotify_client_id=*Your Spotify client id here*
     - spotify_client_secret=*Your Spotify client secret here*